Living - Places - Miami, Florida, USA

 - CG Playhouse: Coconut Grove Playhouse

-- Dolphin St: Dolphin Stadium; football and baseball stadium; formerly called Joe Robbie Stadium, Pro Player Park, Pro Player Stadium, and Dolphins Stadium (the "s" dropped in 2006)
+- Hard Rock Stad: Hard Rock Stadium; football and baseball stadium; formerly called Dolphin Stadium, Joe Robbie Stadium, Pro Player Park, Pro Player Stadium, Dolphins Stadium, Sun Life Stadium

 - Fair Expo Ctr: 32 hectare fairgrounds; year-round events, youth programs, competitions and corporate functions; annual Miami-Dade County Fair & Exposition (The Fair); Arnold Hall, Edwards Hall, Sunshine Pavilion

-- Miami Conv Ctr: Miami Convention Center; James L. Knight Center auditorium
+- Miami Conv Ctr: Miami Convention Center; James L. Knight Center auditorium; 9 hectares of meeting space

 - MDC Auditorium: Miami Dade County Auditorium; 2,429 seat theater